 Large used hardcover book with dustjacket.
 238 pages, published 1989.
-Book and dustjacket are both in very good condition with no marks, writing, torn or loose pages.
+Book and dustjacket are both in very good condition with inscription inside front cover, no other writing, marks, torn or loose pages.

 Wild food foraging is certainly a fulfilling way to experience the Australian bush.
 By learning how to gather bush tucker, even in a token way, the forager comes to feel a special empathy for the bush, a sense that the forest is provident and friendly, that one is part of some whole.
 This surely is how Aborigines and other foragers saw their world.
 It may be something they can help us discover

 In Bush Tucker, Tim Low takes us on a fascnating journey through rainforests and deserts, along seashores and riverbanks, across paddocks and into our own backyards.
 As we ramble, he recounts the story of wild foods in Australia through the diaries of First Fleet Officers, explorers, pioneers and early naturalists.
 With a wealth of superb colour full-colour photographs he shows us the bush foods eaten by the Aborigines, convicts and early settlers and describes how they were used then and can be prepared today.

 We discover the delights of wild teas and coffees, native herbs and spices, wild mushrooms and greens, native fruits and the nectar of flowers.
 We also learn that almost all Australian animals, birds, reptiles and insects are edible and that many introduced weeds can be used as vegetables.